skip to main content

 Q01.
 I know what is expected of me at work.

-Problem: Only four in 10 educators strongly agree that they know what is expected of them at work -- a rate still significantly lower than before school began shutting down for the COVID-19 pandemic.
+Problem: Only four in 10 educators strongly agree that they know what is expected of them at work.
+In the constantly changing landscape of education, America’s K-12 educators are stuck in a rut of unclear expectations.

-Solution: Re-establish clear expectations for what is and, more importantly, isn’t an educator’s job right now in your school.
+Solution: Re-establish clear expectations for what is and, more importantly, isn’t an educator’s job in your school.
 Acknowledge where they are surpassing expectations and appreciate them for that extra effort.
 You might think that teacher expectations are easily understood and don’t need discussion, but overlooking this critical component of engagement is a problem.
 Teachers need clarity and reassurance of what they are and aren’t responsible for.

 Q05.
 My supervisor, or someone at work, seems to care about me as a person.